nliles/NY-National-Parks/README.md

-This national park app allows you to search for your favorite national parks in the US and view photos and details of individual parks.
+This national park app allows you to search for your favorite US national parks and view photos and details of individual parks.
 It was created using created using [Create React App](https://github.com/facebookincubator/create-react-app).